ashwatthama-123/PYTHON.-Project/README.md

 ---

 **📈 Plots & Visuals Used**
-📌 Count plots for gender, partner, dependents, contract 📌 Pie charts for churn proportion and senior citizen breakdown 📌 Stacked bar charts to show churn percentage among groups 📌 Histograms for tenure and monthly charges distributions 📌 Grouped bar charts for multi-variable comparisons
+-📌 Count plots for gender, partner, dependents, contract -📌 Pie charts for churn proportion and senior citizen breakdown -📌 Stacked bar charts to show churn percentage among groups -📌 Histograms for tenure and monthly charges distributions -📌 Grouped bar charts for multi-variable comparisons

-All visuals use a custom color palette and annotations for better interpretation.
+**All visuals use a custom color palette and annotations for better interpretation.**

 **📌 Key Insights**
-💡 Early intervention is critical — churn peaks in early tenure.
+-💡 Early intervention is critical — churn peaks in early tenure.
-💡 Senior citizens and customers without dependents/partners are high risk.
+-💡 Senior citizens and customers without dependents/partners are high risk.
-💡 Month-to-month contracts and electronic check payment correlate with high churn.
+-💡 Month-to-month contracts and electronic check payment correlate with high churn.
-💡 Service combinations and billing methods are strong indicators of churn.
+-💡 Service combinations and billing methods are strong indicators of churn.

 📦 Folder Structure
 bash